openode-io/openode-cli/README.md

 ### Deploy an Instance

-All you have to do is go to your project directory in command line:
+First, just go to your project directory in command line:

 ```
 cd <your project directory>